Most teams don’t have a “bug tracking” problem. They have a “bugs get mentioned in Slack and then disappear” problem.

 - Not ideal if you’re not using the Salesforce ecosystem.

-Use Case Tip: Perfect for turning frontline customer bug reports into actionable cases for engineering follow-up without leaving Slack.
+Use Case Tip: Ideal for converting frontline customer bug reports into actionable cases for engineering follow-up, all within Slack.

 7. Backlog (by Nulab)